wimpysworld/nix-config/README.md

 - `build-iso pantheon` (*Pantheon Desktop environment*): Includes `install-system` and [Calamares](https://calamares.io/) installation.

 Live images will be left in `~/$HOME/Zero/nix-config/result/iso/` and are also injected into `~/Quickemu/nixos-console` and `~/Quickemu/nixos-<desktop>` respectively.
-The console .iso image is also periodically built and published via [GitHub [Actions](./.github/workflows) and is available in [this](https://github.com/wimpysworld/nix-config/releases) project's Releases](https://github.com/wimpysworld/nix-config/releases).
+The console .iso image is also periodically built and published via [GitHub Actions](./.github/workflows) and is available in [this project's Releases](https://github.com/wimpysworld/nix-config/releases).

 ## What's in the box? 🎁